 Despite the huge population, Japan is a pretty safe country.
 Most citizens enjoy a high quality of life, so there are really low levels of crime.
 That being said – it still happens occasionally.
 You’ll probably also be well aware of Japan’s record of natural disasters.
 Earthquakes and typhoons regularly make the news across the world.
 For this, you’ll need to make sure you have a good insurance plan.

 We’ve already briefly touched on healthcare insurance – it’s usually better to go with the public option.
 Unfortunately, this isn’t available for you if you’re only staying for a year.
-In that case, SafetyWing offers health insurance for digital nomads and expats around the world.
+In that case, SafetyWing offers a travel insurance for digital nomads and expats around the world.
 Check out their website for more information.

 Moving to Japan – What You Need to Know